vibhav950/UE22CS343BB1-OpenMP-Assignment/README.md

 ## Output

-You will have to use `printProcessorState` function to dump the contents of the processor, after it has processed all the instructions. **IMPORTANT: DO NOT MODIFY THE FUNCTION, EVALUATION WILL BE BASED OFF OF THIS OUTPUT.** Note that you can use `printProcState` to dump multiple times, ensuring that instructions and message handlingof all processors in complete.
+You will have to use `printProcessorState` function to dump the contents of the processor, after it has processed all the instructions. **IMPORTANT: DO NOT MODIFY THE FUNCTION, EVALUATION WILL BE BASED OFF OF THIS OUTPUT.** Note that you can use `printProcState` to dump multiple times, ensuring that instructions and message handling of all processors in complete.
 Evaluation will be done in a transparent manner, and any loss of marks will be explained.

 **IMPORTANT: Please wrap all debug statements within `#ifdef DEBUG` and `#endif`.** Example:
 ```